Calvin-CS/TSGL/readMeLinux.txt

 ---------------------------
 (***NOTE:*** You must have sudo permissions in order to download and install the dependencies needed).

 1).
-Open up a terminal.
+Download the freetype library (see the "MISSING LIBRARIES?" section for a link to the download page).

 2).
-Run the "pre-install-linux" script ("./pre-install-linux").
+Open up a terminal, cd into your Downloads folder; Unzip and cd into the downloaded freetype folder.
+(Open up the file explorer, go into Downloads, right click on freetype-2.6.tar.bz2, click "Extract Here" and cd from a terminal into the extracted folder).

 3).
-Next, download the freetype library (see the "MISSING LIBRARIES?" section for a link to the download page).

-4). cd into your Downloads folder; Unzip and cd into the downloaded freetype folder.
-(Open up the file explorer, go into Downloads, right click on freetype-2.6.tar.bz2, click "Extract Here" and cd from a terminal into the extracted folder).

-5).
 Type "./configure" and hit enter.

-6).
+4).
 Type "make" and hit enter.

-7).
+5).
 Type "sudo -s" and hit enter.

-8).
+6).
 Type "make install" and hit enter.

-9).
+7).
 Done.

-(***NOTE:*** You only have to run the "pre-install-linux" script ONCE.
-You don't have to again if you uninstall TSGL and want to re-install it.)

 ---------------------------
 INSTALL STEPS